is-bio/is-bio/docs/GitHub_App.md

 With the guidance of this article, you can create a GitHub App for you to install it.

 This article will assume that you are working on your local `development` env.
-In the development environment, https://your-domain.com below actually refers to http://localhost:3000.
+In the development environment, https://your-domain.com (should be replaced with your real domain) below actually refers to http://localhost:3000.

 For `qa` or `prodction` env, the situation are similar.
 You just need to change some value to meet your needs.